 How to edit environment variables in Windows 10

-Editing Environment Variables:
+Editing Environment Variables.

 In order to edit environment variables, follow the steps below to access them.

-Navigating to Environment Variables Using Command Prompt:
+Navigating to Environment Variables Using the Command Prompt:

 environment variables1